dominique-boerner/python-examples/README.md

 # python-examples

-This is a repository containing some python examples.
+This is a repository containing some python examples for object-oriented programming.